 'I hate that word.'

 'Because it is not for you.
-But you must not be greedy, my prince.
+But you must not be greedy.
 Wisdom is not selfish.'

 Lessons not listened to, lies not unlearned.